llllllllx/llllllllx.github.io/_posts/2015-07-11-announcing-pixyll-version-2.md

 summary:
 categories: jekyll pixyll
 ---

-In an effort to make Pixyll easier to customize and more aesthetically pleasing, we've release version `2.0`.
+<center>In an effort to make Pixyll easier to customize and more aesthetically pleasing, we've release version `2.0`.</center>